Dr. Priya Achebe

 "This Board's proceedings are archived under Standard 7.4, which specifies indefinite retention.
 Every vote, every justification, every abstention is preserved.
 I note for the record that the Board has been informed of the ethical implications of the proposed action and has chosen to proceed.
 This objection will outlive every person in this room."

 The Collective has compiled her objections into a document they call "The Confession" โ 147 instances where Nexus's own ethicist told the corporation what it was doing, in language the corporation's own systems authenticated and stored.
-The permanent record was designed to document compliance.
+The permanent record was designed to document the powerless.
 Achebe writes into it from the inside.

 Somewhere in Nexus's archive, 147 timestamped objections sit in the same infrastructure that houses the decisions they failed to prevent.
 The documents are neighbors.
 They share a server.
 The storage cost is negligible.